 Entry into the Institute of Medical Science graduate program is evaluated on three essential criteria: academic preparation, references and motivation.
 In order to be considered for admission, you must meet our minimum entry requirements, which are higher than the School of Graduate Studies’ minimum entry requirements.
 If you are not sure whether your degree is from a recognized university program, check the International and Exchange Students page on the School of Graduate Studies website.

-If you are not sure you meet the minimum entry requirements, email the Admissions Officer or call 416-978-5012.
+If you are not sure you meet the minimum entry requirements, please email the Admissions Officer.

 You must meet our minimum academic requirements to be considered for graduate studies in the IMS.

 The original transcript(s) you submit are central to determining your academic readiness for entry to the IMS.
 An elaboration of the transcript (what the grades mean, difficulty of the course, explanation for low grades) can be included in the referee’s letter or by the student during the interview.
 You are expected to have taken level 3 and 4 courses in your senior undergraduate years, including most courses in the general area of your proposed graduate degree.

 Academic preparation is also reflected in research skills and achievements, especially for those whose schooling ended more than 5 years prior to application.

 |PhD Direct entry program||